OTonGitHub/IATC-WebAPI/README.md

 - Check commits for progress throughout the course, and/or notes. </br>
 - Built on Rider & VS

-# For MAC
+# Mac & Linux Dev Environment

 ## Commands

 > `dotnet new webapi -lang "c#" -n "S5L2-Sandbox" -f "net7.0" -o S5L2-Sandbox -d -v diag`

-- Note here, `.\` was not used when sepcifying output directory, usually, just -n is enough, it will automatically create directory, use -n Only if you want folder name to be different, or when grouping projects under specific folders.
+- Note here, `.\` was not used when sepcifying output directory, usually, just -n is enough, it will automatically create directory, use -o if you want folder name to be different, or when grouping projects under specific folders.

 > `dotnet sln add S5L2-Sandbox/S5L2-Sandbox.csproj`